gemini3d/gemini-examples/init/comprehensive_CI/README.md

 # Low-resolution, Comprehensive, Continuous Integration Tests

-This document collects together tests of various use cases for GEMINI demonstrating a rangeo of grids and solvers.
+This document collects together tests of various use cases for GEMINI demonstrating a range of grids and solvers.
 These can be useful reference cases to build off of or can be used to do comprehensive testing of a new deployment of GEMINI.
 These tests are designed to all be runnable as a 24 hour batch job on one HPC node or a good workstation (~20-36 cores).

 These tests are intended to *supplement* (not replace) those already conducted as part of the automatic CI.  because these are too computationally expensive to run on every push they are optional but highly recommended for verifcation.